Service

 Yorke Peninsula

 The Yorke Peninsula is beach country — fishing trips, tourist holidays, working sheep properties, and family dogs that range from spoilt town dogs to long-line drivers on the harvest.
-From Crystal Brook the drive is about 90 minutes to the top of the peninsula and around 2 hours to Yorketown.
+I run regular in-person consultation days across the peninsula from my Crystal Brook base, with bookings grouped together so the drive (90 minutes to the Copper Coast, around 2 hours to Yorketown) carries multiple consults in the same trip.

-Dog training in YorkeRead more on this topic
+Read moreRead more on this topic

 anxiety barking

-Separation Anxiety in Dogs: How to Tell, How to Help (Regional SA Edition)
+Separation Anxiety in Dogs: How to Tell, How to Help

 Boredom or genuine separation anxiety?
 How to tell, and the desensitisation approach that resolves SA in regional SA households (including FIFO families).